 Upscale mobile homes, resort condos, apartments and houses in Mexican neighborhoods and gated communities offer a wide variety of lifestyles.
 If renting, the better a network you develop during your initial stays, the better and less expensive your future options will be.
 Spanish skills expand your choices.

-The general consensus on housing is to rent first for at least a year or two to make sure you love the area year-round and develop a grasp of the market.
+The general consensus, as you will see on Mexican expat forums on housing is to rent first for at least a year or two to make sure you love the area year-round and develop a grasp of the market.
 Prices that seem so low when you arrive in comparison to back home may actually be high for the market and it takes time to learn the the value of things in Mexico.

 Many expats over-invest, not anticipating how houses generally take longer to sell in Mexico should the unexpected force a move.
 Legal protections in Mexico are fewer.
 In all things negotiable, including buying or renting a home, the reputation and character of the realtor or landlord are key.

 The United States

 For most people, the cost of living began to outstrip wages in the late 70’s and continues today, forcing many of us to pare down certain luxuries in our lives.

 This is why it’s so hard to understand how you could be making more money now than ever, but unable to afford certain luxuries you could afford 30 years ago.
 Costs have risen more than wages for the last several decades.